rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 A common skill that seems to matter among all positions is **movement reactions** – in other words – how well a player reacts to a situation as it occurs, suggesting that smart, quick decision-making is definitive in all positions.

-It's also worth noting that mentality scores for attackers have higher correlations to their valuations compared to other positions (with goalkeepers coming in second) implying mental makeup is critical for attackers and goalkeepers. **Ball control** is more strongly correlated to positions in the upper half of the field (attackers and midfielders), whereas positionally-specific attributes like **defending tackle** and **goalkeeping handling**, **positioning**, and **kicking** have stronger correlations for players in the lower half.
+It's also worth noting that mentality scores for attackers have higher correlations to their valuations compared to other positions (with goalkeepers coming in second), implying mental makeup is critical for attackers and goalkeepers. **Ball control** is more strongly correlated to positions in the upper half of the field (attackers and midfielders), whereas positionally-specific attributes like **defending tackle** and **goalkeeping handling**, **positioning**, and **kicking** have stronger correlations for players in the lower half.
 Goalkeepers, who have a tight skillset, understandably have three out of their five goalkeeping skills correlating strongly with their valuations.

 These standout skills may warrant further exploration in regards to player training and development, having the potential to be consdiered strong delineators in the game.